bonitoo-io/flux-java/README.md

 - `parserOptions` - the CSV parser options
     - `valueDestinations` - the column names of the record where result will be placed (see [map function](#map))
 - `queryOptions` - the options specify a context in which a Flux query is to be run.
-Currently supported options are `NowOption`, `TaskOption` and `CustomOption`.
+Currently supported options are `NowOption`, `TaskOption`, `LocationOption` and `CustomOption`.

 ```java
 FluxCsvParserOptions parserOptions = FluxCsvParserOptions.builder()